endurodave/AsyncMulticastDelegateModern/docs/DETAILS.md

 ==1779805== ERROR SUMMARY: 0 errors from 0 contexts (suppressed: 0 from 0)
 ```

-### Fixed Block Memory Allocator Test Results
+### Fixed-Block Memory Allocator Test Results

-Test results with the `ENABLE_ALLOCATOR` fixed block allocator build option enabled.
-Notice the fixed block runtime uses 22MB verses 50MB for the heap build.
-Heap storage *recycling* mode was used by the fixed block allocator.
+Test results with the `ENABLE_ALLOCATOR` fixed-block allocator build option enabled.
+Notice the fixed-block runtime uses 22MB verses 50MB for the heap build.
+Heap storage *recycling* mode was used by the fixed-block allocator.
 See [stl_allocator](https://github.com/endurodave/stl_allocator) and [xallocator](https://github.com/endurodave/xallocator) for information about the memory allocators.

 ```
 ==1780037== HEAP SUMMARY: